 commands sent to a CCSDS-compatible vehicle will be received and acted upon by application processes for which they were not intended.

 Since the space link data structures (synchronization code and virtual channel data unit/transfer frame/telecommand frame) are common to many missions, misinterpretation of the identity of space vehicle is possible unless procedures are developed and followed to identify uniquely each vehicle or assembly during its active phases.
 Different missions also are assigned spectrum in one or more frequency bands, so this separation of frequency band use also provides effective isolation for what are treated as separate namespaces.
-This document defines the assignment procedures that ensure assignment of one (or more) unique spacecraft identifiers based on the frequency band(s) in use.
+This document defines the assignment procedures that ensure assignment of one (or more) unique qualified spacecraft identifiers (Q-SCID) based on the frequency band(s) in use.

-Because the SCID field is used to discriminate among operational spacecraft, and the fields are only eight or ten bits long, the SCID is not intended to provide a unique identifier for the spacecraft and its data for all times.
+Because the SCID field in the various CCSDS transfer frames is used to discriminate among operational spacecraft, and the fields are only eight or ten bits long, the SCID is not intended to provide a unique identifier for the spacecraft and its data for all times.
 Because of the increasing numbers of operational spacecraft there is a concern that, at any one time, the number of vehicles under active operational control not exceed the namespace in the available allocation domains.
 It is inevitable that the SCIDs will have to be reused and there is a procedure for relinquishing them.

-In order to directly address these concerns the SCID allocation domains address the following considerations:
+In order to directly address these concerns the Q-SCID allocation domains address the following considerations:

 Separate SCID number assignment tables for each different protocol Version Number (VN).

-Separate SCID number assignment tables for each frequency band / bin.
+Separate Q-SCID number assignment tables for each frequency band / bin for each VN.

-Any spacecraft using more than one protocol, and/or more than one frequency band, may have two, or more, separate SCIDs assigned, potentially in different frequency bins.
+Any spacecraft using more than one protocol, and/or more than one frequency band, may have two, or more, separate Q-SCIDs assigned, potentially in different frequency bins.

 The assignment process will attempt to allocate the same SCID in each allocation domain, but this is not guaranteed.

-The SANA, which performs SCID assignments and manages the namespaces, will no longer assign SCIDs for simulation and testing, nor for ground based simulators or assemblies.
+The SANA, which performs Q-SCID assignments and manages the namespaces, will no longer assign SCIDs for simulation and testing, nor for ground based simulators or assemblies.
 Since these activities do not involve free space radiation there is no possibility of confusion between an operating spacecraft and a simulator.
 Missions may wish to assign separate simulation and test SCIDs to manage their own internal datasets, but this must be done by the missions themselves, or an agency or center can define how to manage it internally as a local matter.

-In addition to the assignment of SCIDs during the active operational lifetime, the SCID assignment process provides a unique and permanent identifier for each spacecraft.
-In order to provide a unique, unambiguous, persistent spacecraft identifier the SCID registration process assigns a globally unique object identifier (OID), reference [9].
+In addition to the assignment of Q-SCIDs during the active operational lifetime, the SCID assignment process also provides a separate unique and permanent identifier for each spacecraft.
+In order to provide a unique, unambiguous, persistent spacecraft identifier the Q-SCID registration process also assigns a globally unique object identifier (OID), reference [9].
 The OID is a permanent identifier for each spacecraft that may be used as a persistent identification for the spacecraft and its data.

-NOTE - it is possible for an organization to request an OID assignment for a spacecraft, simulator, or assembly that does not have a SCID assigned.
+NOTE - it is possible for an organization to request an OID assignment for a spacecraft, simulator, or assembly that does not have a Q-SCID assigned.
 Any spacecraft that receives communication services from a CCSDS agency or other service provider may have an OID assigned.

 Background